DongzeHE/scpca-docs/docs/faq.md

 counts(scpca_sample)
 ```

-We have included metrics for each cell (associated with every column) and each gene (aassociated with each row).
+We have included metrics for each cell (associated with every column) and each gene (associated with each row).
 To access the this data you can do:
 ```
 # get data associated with each cell barcode